 - All of Massachusetts is covered by the program; - All vehicles are required to be inspected annually for either safety or safety and emissions; - If a motorist falsely reports fuel type or weight in order to avoid an emissions inspection, the inspector enters corrected data based on his or her examination of the fuel cap and the vehicle information appearing on the vehicle's door label.
-In addition, the workstation uses a separate VIN decoder to pre-populate the program's Vehicle Identification Database (VID)'s critical fields (model year, fuel type, and GVWR) that determine whether a vehicle receives an emissions test.
-Changes to these fields by inspectors are flagged by the VID for investigation by the Registry of Motor Vehicles.
+In addition, the workstation uses a separate VIN decoder to pre-populate critical fields (model year, fuel type, and GVWR) that determine whether a vehicle receives an emissions test.
+Changes to these fields by inspectors are flagged by the software for investigation by the Registry of Motor Vehicles.